Effect-TS/schema/README.md

 ## Filters

 **Note**.
 Please note that the use of filters do not alter the type of the `Schema`.
-They only serve to add additional constraints to the decoding process.
+They only serve to add additional constraints to the parsing process.

 ### String filters